Ft. Lauderdale Federal Criminal Defense (FBI, OIG, IRS, DEA)

 Please understand the extreme risks posed by a federal investigation, no matter which agency is involved.
 The penalties for many white-collar felonies include substantial fines (often impossible to pay) and/or years in prison (decades in many cases), not to mention the loss of professional licenses and the basic rights of U.S. citizenship.

 Everything you do from this point forward matters.
 Choosing the right firm can make all the difference.
 At Oberheiden, P.C., we set our sights on avoiding charges or getting them dismissed.

 We have a reputation for intervening in investigations while they’re still underway, even in the very early stages, and making a difference.
 We also offer an Emergency Defense Package for urgent legal crises that arise unexpectedly.

 Here’s what we promise as legal defense attorneys for the people and businesses of Fort Lauderdale, Florida:

-- We fight to Avoid Charges in Every The earlier we can engage the FBI, DEA, IRS, or OIG, the better.
+- We fight to Avoid Charges in Every Case.
+The earlier we can engage the FBI, DEA, IRS, or OIG, the better.
 If the government has not filed charges against you yet, there is still a clear opportunity for avoiding charges altogether.
 As a matter of fact, at Oberheiden, P.C., we have resolved the overwhelming majority of our clients’ cases with zero charges filed.
 Avoiding charges is always the best outcome, and it is always our goal.